capooti/foss4g_2017_geonode_solr/docs/11_celery.md

     layer_to_solr(layer)
 ```

-Modify in this wayt the geonode/solr/signals.py file:
+Now modify in this way the *geonode/solr/signals.py* file:

 ```python
 from django.db.models.signals import post_save